getodk/docs/shared-src/docs-tech-guide.rst

             If you get an error here, something went wrong.
             Try running the installer again.
-            You may also have to add python to your windows search path.
+            You may also have to add Python to your Windows search path.
             You can do this by going to advanced system settings -> Environmental Variables -> Edit System Variables, then adding the path to the directory containing python.
             If the problem persists, and you can't debug it yourself,